To make sure Yousician can hear you, it’s important to choose a good setup. Here are some options.

 Connect your ukulele to your device

-If your ukulele has a pickup, you can connect it to your device for the optimal recognition.
+If your ukulele has a pickup, you can connect it to your device for the best recognition.
 This works for electric ukuleles, and acoustic ones with a pickup.
 If you can see a small hole where you could plug in a ukulele cable, your ukulele has a pickup.

 To do this, you need something between your ukulele and your device, called an audio interface.
 It changes your ukulele signal into something your mobile device or computer can understand.